India: Nepali man freed from jail after 41 years without trial | DW | 09.04.2021

 He was moved from one jail to another across West Bengal, and finally ended up at a correctional center near Kolkata, where no one could understand his native language, Nepali.

-But against all odds, the day finally came last month when Timsina walked out of the Dum Dum Central Correctional Home after spending more than four decades behind bars.
+But, against all odds, the day finally came last month when Timsina walked out of the Dum Dum Central Correctional Home.

 The case has shed light on the plight of people awaiting trial in Indian jails, many of whom are imprisoned for longer than their sentences would have been if they were convicted.